 But for the tax cuts to have this impact, taxes before the cuts must be in the "prohibitive range" on the curve.
 If taxes are already lower than that range, then they will only have the "arithmetic" effect.

-Bush Tax Cuts: When They Expired, and Their Impact on the Economy
+Bush Tax Cuts, Causes, Expiration, and Their Impact on the Economy

 How Two Tax Cuts for the Very Rich Affect You Today